AndreasTheDead/Zeller.sh/src/whoami.md

     - Multiple Small Scripts to speed up the rebuild
 - Clean up Existing Windows Intune environment and take over management and part of the Packaging
 - Many Scripts to report little things in the AD to help us, keep a clean Active Directory
+- Deployment of Defender for Endpoint for Clients and Servers

 ## Homelab